vpon-data/data-sdk/docs/ios.md

 ### Prepare for Data SDK import
 You can [Download Data SDK here][1] and add the .framework file into your Project.

-Please be noted that Vpon support both Objective-C and Swift languages.
+Please be noted that Vpon supports both Objective-C and Swift languages.

 # Start To Implement Data SDK
 ---